R-YaTian/TinkeDSi/README.md

     * Step 1: Open "good dump" with TinkeDSi, then export iheader file on ROM info window and export arm9/7i.bin files on nitrofs window.
     * Step 2: Open "bad dump" and import iheader on ROM info window, then save the ROM as a new file.
     * Step 3: Open the new ROM file, replace arm9/7i.bin on nitrofs window then save the ROM.

+#  Translating

+You can help translate TinkeDSi on [Crowdin](https://crwd.in/tinkedsi).
+If you'd like to request a new language be added please open an issue for that.

 # Supported formats